Urban Futures Open Research School course

 To reach knowledge about a process of change towards a just and sustainable society, new research approaches are emerging.
 These innovative approaches take place out of necessity but also as part of an intentional qualitative transformation of the research process itself.
 Co-produced research is such an emerging approach, addressing the complexity of societies’ transformations by integrating different research actors into the same creative process.
 The outcome is a new kind of knowledge.
 First, it is transdisciplinary and developed in the emerging fields between disciplinary spaces.
 Second, it aims to be transformative, meaning changing present patterns of behaviour into more just and sustainable forms.

-This course, divided into two parts (2 x 7,5 ECTS), is directed for you who are dealing with so called ‘wicked urban problems’ in your daily practice or who aim to address such current and future urban challenges in your PhD research, and who see the urgency for a transdisciplinary approach.
+This course, divided into two parts (2 x 7,5 ECTS), is directed for you who are dealing with so called ‘wicked urban problems’ in your daily practice or who aim to address such current and future urban challenges in your PhD research or research, and who see the urgency for a transdisciplinary approach.
 This course gives insight into urban dilemmas from both practice and academic perspectives and provides tools, methods and theory for transdisciplinary research.

 In order to be eligible for the course the applicant must fulfil the general entry requirements for postgraduate studies.
 Each applicant should also send in a short letter of motivation, describing his/hers interest for co-production within the urban context.
 If applying from practice, a master degree is required + the motivation letter.